Curaçao Gaming Authority (CGA) Licensed Casinos

 The old master-sublicence model is gone.
 Under that structure, one company could distribute licences to dozens of operators with minimal due diligence, creating accountability gaps that harmed players and tarnished the jurisdiction's global reputation.

-The final nail in the coffin came on January 31, 2025, when the last remaining sublicences were formally revoked.
+The final nail came on January 31, 2025, when the last remaining sublicences were formally revoked.
 Every operator active today either holds a direct CGA licence or is no longer legally operating from Curaçao.

 The LOK now requires local incorporation, a resident director, physical office presence, compliance officer appointments, and enhanced KYC and AML policies.
 Curaçao has moved from a startup-friendly free-for-all to a framework that suits established, mid-size operators with genuine compliance infrastructure in place.